samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/pipeline.md

 `deploy-using-kubectl`.

 Something to make note of under the `resources` property as well is a property called `from`.
 The `from` property declares that the `PipelineResources` used by this `Task` will be supplied from another `Task`.

 In this case, the `PipelineResources` will come from the `Task` that runs before it on the `Pipeline` (i.e. `build-go-web-server`).
 The `from` property is one of a few ways to declare that `Tasks` on a `Pipeline` should run in a certain order.

 Since `deploy-go-web-server` depends on `build-go-web-server`, `deploy-go-web-server` will not run until `build-go-web-server` finishes successfully.

 There are two `params` passed via `go-web-server-pipeline` to the `deploy-using-kubectl` `Task`.
-The `value` of the `path` param specifies where the manifest file will be located on the container `step` that contains declaration of the `Deployment` and `Service` to support the application that will be deployed by `go-web-server-pipeline`.
+The `value` of the `path` param specifies where the manifest file will be located via the container `step` volume that contains the declaration of the `Deployment` and `Service` to support the application that will be deployed by `go-web-server-pipeline`.
 The manifest file is named `k8s.yaml` and will be available via the file path specified.

 The `value` of the `yamlPathToImage` param is a template spec that specifies the location of the image used for the `Deployment` in the manifest
 YAML file.
 This will be used by the `replace-image` `step` to use the value of the `PipelineResource` `go-web-server-image`.